pawicao/FileConverter/README.md

  - EOL_TOKEN,
  - INVALID_TYPE_TOKEN

 YAML parser works the same way as described above XML and JSON parsers.
-Firstly YAMLLexer reads the characters of files and divides them into tokens.
+Firstly, YAMLLexer reads the characters of files and divides them into tokens.
 Then the tokens are handled by the YAMLParser which - basing on the indentations and the arrangement of different tokens - recursively creates AST elements.

 _Warning: YAML forbid tabs as the method of indentation, therefore only space indents are allowed._

 #### Abstract Syntax Tree -> YAML

+Converting AST into YAML document is pretty straightforward.
+Starting from the root for each AST element the algorithm seeks any children which have the same name.
+If such are found, they are grouped into arrays using boolean flags.
+Afterwards the elements are written into the YAML file - with proper indentation for all children, arrays and block scalars.

+## Usage

 ...